-There is a tendency to regulatory inflation generally within the EU, and Luxembourg is no exception to this tendency - although the applicable rules and regulations often derive from European regulations and directives.
-This will notably be the case for high-yield debt securities admitted to trading on a European market, for which actors allegedly still need to integrate certain effects deriving from the Market Abuse Regulation.
+There is a tendency towards increased regulation generally within EU countries, and Luxembourg is no exception - although the applicable rules and regulations often derive from EU regulations and directives.
+This is notably the case for high-yield debt securities admitted to trading on a European market, for which actors allegedly still need to integrate certain effects deriving from the Market Abuse Regulation.
 Interestingly, the Luxembourg Stock Exchange has proven very creative in offering alternatives that limit the burden for issuers, notably with the launch of the Securities Official List, which offers a straightforward and cost-efficient listing-only alternative, falling outside the scope of the Market Abuse Regulation.

-Although not specific to Luxembourg, investment banks are also no exception to this regulatory inflation, with the recent entry into force of MiFID II and the PRIIPS Regulation and related rules, and the strengthening of anti-money laundering and know your customer requirements at European level, which apply to high-yield debt securities issuances and also to bank loans generally.
+Although not specific to Luxembourg, investment banks are also no exception to this regulatory inflation, with the application of the Markets in Financial Instruments Directive 2014 (MiFID II) (which is in the process of being amended) and the regulations for packaged retail investment products (PRIIPS Regulation) and related rules, and the strengthening of anti-money laundering and know-your-customer requirements at EU level, which apply to high-yield debt securities issuances and to bank loans generally.